matthiasprobst/h5RDMtoolbox/docs/index.rst

 ====================================

-The "HDF5 Research Data Management Toolbox" (h5RDMtoolbox) is a python package that provides a set of tools to work with HDF5 files.
+The "HDF5 Research Data Management Toolbox" (h5RDMtoolbox) is a python package that provides a set of tools to work **efficiently** and **sustainably** with HDF5 files.
 It is intended to help researches in projects achieving `FAIR <https://www.nature.com/articles/sdata201618>`_ data management based on HDF5 files.

-It supports users with data creation, processing and sharing. :doc:`Conventions <conventions/index>` can be designed flexible and to the needs of the respective project or collaboration.
-They are respected by the interface (:doc:`wrapper <wrapper/index>`) built around the core package `h5py`.
-Additionally, the package provides tools to :doc:`query <database/index>` HDF5 files in a file system or through a database (mongoDB).
+It supports users with
+ - :doc:`data creation <wrapper/index>`
+ - :doc:`processing <wrapper/index>`
+ - :doc:`sharing <database/index>`

+In order to achieve sustainable data that can be shared within a project/collaboration or a community standards or `conventions <conventions/index>` within the respective environment need to be respected, The toolbox provides a tool to integrate meta-data- standards during the steps of creation, processing and sharing of data.

+HDF5 files can be used as a :doc:`database <database/index>` directly or can be integrated in a non-relational database (mongoDB) with the toolbox.
+This allows to identify data based on meta information.
+Above standards help to identify data and to make it findable.

 .. note::